-A breakdown of this figure by type of predicate offence includes 30 gambling cases, 25 theft cases, 25 cases of an unlicensed entertainment business, 21 illegal employment cases, 19 fraud cases, and 12 prostitution cases.
+A breakdown of this figure by type of predicate offence includes 34 gambling cases, 22 violations of the Immigration Control Act, 21 theft and violation of the Amusement Business Act cases, and 9 fraud and loan shark cases.

 The system of Temporary Restraining Orders under the Act on Punishment of Organized Crimes, which allows the confiscation of criminal proceeds, is an effective measure to deprive offenders of criminal proceeds.
 The police, in good coordination with the public prosecutor's office, use this system effectively to prevent criminal organizations from utilizing criminal proceeds.
 The police also actively make use of Temporary Restraining Orders in order to ensure the enforcement of confiscation orders for the purpose of the recovery of a crime victim's property by the public prosecutor under the Act on the Provision of Compensation for Crime Victim Property, etc.